Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 Traces can be browsed with this tool:

-- **live** (i.e. during the execution of the program), either from its start or upon connection to the running program whilst it is already running [#]_ (see ``class_TraceListener.erl``)
+- **live** (i.e. during the execution of the program), either from its start or upon connection to the instrumented program whilst it is already running [#]_ (see ``class_TraceListener.erl``)
-- **post mortem** (i.e. after the program terminated for any reason, based on the trace file it left)
+- **post mortem** (i.e. after the program terminated for any reason, based on the trace file that it left)

-.. [#] In which case the trace supervisor will receive transactionally a compressed version of all past traces then all new ones, hence with none possibly lost.
+.. [#] In which case the trace supervisor will first receive, transactionally, a compressed version of all past traces; then all new ones will be sent to this new listener, resulting in no trace being possibly lost.

 The trace supervision solution can be switched at compile time (see the ``TraceType`` defined in ``traces/src/traces.hrl``); the ``Traces`` layer shall then be rebuilt.